About us

 She was heavily involved in a survey by NCT, published by MIDIRS in 2016, of UK tongue-tie services, which demonstrated that service provision is a postcode lottery.

-For the WBTi UK report Patricia led on Indicator 5, which is primarily focussed on health professional training.
-She has subsequently written an e-book for trainee and qualified doctors about breastfeeding.
+For the WBTi UK reports, Patricia was a lead on Indicator 5, which is primarily focused on health professional training.
+Following the 2016 Report, she wrote an e-book for trainee and qualified doctors about breastfeeding

 Her passion is working to enable people to meet their goals, which includes working with women to meet their infant feeding goals, Since the vast majority of mothers she works with want to breastfeed this also means enabling babies to receive the physiological norm – breastfeeding.
 Achieving this is a combination of working directly with families as a counsellor, providing and signposting to reliable information as an educator and working to improve UK support for breastfeeding as a WBTi Working Group member.